aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 1. The browser makes a request.
 1. The default page is returned, which is usually *index.html*.
 1. *index.html* bootstraps the app.
-1. Blazor's router loads and the Razor Index page (*Index.cshtml*) is displayed.
+1. Blazor's router loads and the Razor Main page (*Main.cshtml*) is displayed.

-On the Index page, selecting the link to the About page loads the About page.
+On the Main page, selecting the link to the About page loads the About page.
 Selecting the link to the About page works on the client because the Blazor router stops the browser from making a request on the Internet to `www.contoso.com` for `/About` and serves the About page itself.
 All of the requests for internal pages *within the client-side app* work the same way: Requests don't trigger browser-based requests to server-hosted resources on the Internet.
 The router handles the requests internally.

 If a request is made using the browser's address bar for `www.contoso.com/About`, the request fails.
 No such resource exists on the app's Internet host, so a *404 Not found* response is returned.

 Because browsers make requests to Internet-based hosts for client-side pages, hosts of hosted Blazor apps must rewrite all requests to the *index.html* page.
-When *index.html* is returned, the app's router takes over and responds with the correct resource.
+When *index.html* is returned, the app's client-side router takes over and responds with the correct resource.

 Not all hosting scenarios permit the enforcement of rewrite rules.
 Additional information is provided in the hosting configuration examples that follow.